Big-Data-Programming/Big-data---python/README.md

-# 🚀 Insight Impactors – Big Data Driven Candidate Selection
+# 🚀 Insight Impactors – Big Data Driven Candidate Selection - HUSH HUSH RECRUITER

 ### 📅 Date: 10.06.2024
-### 🏫 SRH University Heidelberg – Big Data Programming Course
-### 👥 Team Members:
-- Alistair Simpson Pereira
-- Blessy Aaron
-- Harshita Jamadade
-- Nimesh Kotian
-- Shruti Pardeshi

----

 ## 📌 Project Overview

 Doodle, a globally renowned tech company, traditionally relies on recruitment agencies to hire developers, senior developers, and solution architects.
 To streamline and innovate their hiring process, Doodle aims to **build an automated in-house solution** that identifies top talent based on their digital presence—especially on platforms like **GitHub** and **Stack Overflow**.